How to Celebrate Thanksgiving the Biblical Way

 It is easy to thank God for what He has done for you, but Thanksgiving should not be a selfish holy day or holiday.
 You should include others in your Thanksgiving prayer.
 The right thing to do is to thank God for your family, friends, and other people and things God has allowed to be in your life.

 If you get into the habit of being thankful on the last Thursday in November every year, your gratitude will more than likely continue on other days as well.
-Make it a habit of showing thanks to God Almighty regularly.
+Make it a habit of showing thanks to God Almighty on a regular basis.